Navigating Immigration Law · · 17 min read

 • Prior Location: List your former residence where you previously lived.

-• : Indicate your current immigration status, specifying whether you are a green card holder, visa holder, or fall under another category.
+• Immigration Status: Indicate your current status, specifying whether you are a green card holder, visa holder, or fall under another category.

 • Contact Information: Include a phone number and email where you can be reached.

-To avoid potential penalties, including fines or imprisonment, it is essential to submit a form AR 11 change of address to the immigration office within 10 days of relocating.
+To avoid potential penalties, including fines or imprisonment, it is essential to submit a form AR-11 to the immigration office within 10 days of relocating.
 Preparing this information in advance will not only streamline the filing process but also help prevent unnecessary delays.
-At Vasquez Law Firm, we understand how overwhelming can feel, especially for immigrant healthcare workers.
-Our commitment to accessible legal representation means you can rely on our and , ensuring that financial constraints do not hinder your pursuit of justice.
-You will have direct access to who will guide you through the , ensuring compliance and minimizing the risk of errors.
-Thorough preparation is key to successful submissions, enhancing your chances of a smooth transition in your immigration status.
-Remember, you are not alone in this fight—we’re here to of the way.
+At Vasquez Law Firm, we understand how overwhelming the process can feel, especially for immigrant healthcare workers.
+Our commitment to accessible legal representation means you can rely on our team and resources, ensuring that financial constraints do not hinder your pursuit of justice.
+You will have direct access to an attorney who will guide you through the process, ensuring compliance and minimizing the risk of errors.
+Thorough preparation is key to successful submissions, enhancing your chances of a smooth transition.
+Remember, you are not alone in this fight—we’re here to support you every step of the way.

 Each box represents a category of information you need to collect.
 Follow the arrows to see the sequence in which you should gather this information before submitting your form.